doubleunion/arooo/README.md

 1. `gem install bundler`
 1. Fork the repo (click the Fork button above), and clone your fork to your local machine.
 [Here's a GitHub tutorial](https://help.github.com/articles/fork-a-repo/)
 1. Make sure that postgres is installed [brew install postgres](https://wiki.postgresql.org/wiki/Homebrew) OR brew postgresql-upgrade-database (if you have an older version of postgres)
 1. If you want to run the doorbell code locally, you will need to have a local instance of [Redis](https://redis.io/).
 You can install it on mac with `brew install redis`.
+If your local Redis instance is running on a non-standard port, you can set `REDIS_URL` in your local `config/application.yaml`.
 1. `bundle install`
 1. `cp config/database.example.yml config/database.yml`
 1. `cp config/application.example.yml config/application.yml`